-- In 2015, 71% of VINCI companies recorded no lost-time workplace accidents.
+- In 2018, 72% of VINCI companies recorded zero workplace accidents with lost time.

-- More than one million hours of health and safety training were provided during the year.
+- Over one million hours of health and safety training were provided throughout the year.

 The single policy objective remains Zero Accidents.
 In addition to the action carried out within their entities, operational managers and health and safety managers make use of the VINCI intranet, which compiles 1,900 initiatives implemented within the Group since 2009.

 VINCI must continue to assist subcontractors’ and temporary employment agencies’ efforts to improve their safety results, under the first commitment of the Subcontractor Relations Code of Practice.

 In addition to safety, VINCI will extend its commitment to workplace health, working with the scientific community; the experience of the VINCI Autoroutes Foundation for Responsible Driving in this field will prove useful for stepping up this approach.